reberthkss/reberthkss/README.md

-Day by day i'm studying the Azure and Google Cloud to enhance my comprehension about the cloud.
+Day by day i'm studying the Azure and Google Cloud technologies to enhance my comprehension about the cloud.
 All the knowledge got are applied on my side projets.